 The second mistake is miscalculating days by skipping weekends and holidays.
 OSHA counts using continuous days, including Saturdays, Sundays and holidays.

 Once your 300A Log is complete, the report should be signed by an executive of the company who has some level of authority.
 The signature certifies that the information is accurate.

-Be sure to remove old 300A logs once the 2020 log has been posted.
+Be sure to remove old 300A logs once your 2021 log has been posted.
 This is to eliminate confusion on which data is current.